-1. Also decides that the annual meeting of the Expert Mechanism shall be open to the participation, as observers, of States, United Nations mechanisms, bodies and specialized agencies, funds and programs, intergovernmental organizations, regional organizations and mechanisms in the field of human rights, national human rights institutions and other relevant national bodies, academics and experts on indigenous issues, non-governmental organizations in consultative status with the Economic and Social Council; the meeting shall also be accessible to indigenous persons with disabilities and open to indigenous peoples’ organizations and non-governmental organizations, whose aims and purposes are in conformity with the spirit, purposes and principles of the Charter of the United Nations, based on arrangements, including Economic and Social Council resolution 1996/31 of 25 July 1996, and practices observed by the Commission on Human Rights, through an open and transparent accreditation procedure in accordance with the rules of procedure of the Human Rights Council, which will provide for the timely information on participation and consultation with States concerned;
+12. Also decides that the annual meeting of the Expert Mechanism shall be open to the participation, as observers, of States, United Nations mechanisms, bodies and specialized agencies, funds and programs, intergovernmental organizations, regional organizations and mechanisms in the field of human rights, national human rights institutions and other relevant national bodies, academics and experts on indigenous issues, non-governmental organizations in consultative status with the Economic and Social Council; the meeting shall also be accessible to indigenous persons with disabilities and open to indigenous peoples’ organizations and non-governmental organizations, whose aims and purposes are in conformity with the spirit, purposes and principles of the Charter of the United Nations, based on arrangements, including Economic and Social Council resolution 1996/31 of 25 July 1996, and practices observed by the Commission on Human Rights, through an open and transparent accreditation procedure in accordance with the rules of procedure of the Human Rights Council, which will provide for the timely information on participation and consultation with States concerned;

-1. Decides that the Expert Mechanism may also hold inter-sessional activities, as deemed required1.
-Decides, in order for the expert mechanism to enhance cooperation and avoid duplicating the work of the Special Rapporteur on the situation of human rights and fundamental freedoms of indigenous people and the Permanent Forum, that it shall participate in the activities of the Permanent Forum, invite the Special Rapporteur and a member of the Permanent Forum to attend and contribute to its annual meeting, and participate in the annual meeting of special procedures;
+13. Decides that the Expert Mechanism may also hold inter-sessional meetings and activities for up to five days, as deemed required, and invites the Expert Mechanism to use information and communication technologies to advance their work;

+14. Decides, in order for the expert mechanism to enhance cooperation and avoid duplicating the work of the Special Rapporteur on the situation of human rights and fundamental freedoms of indigenous people and the Permanent Forum, that it shall participate in the activities of the Permanent Forum, invite the Special Rapporteur and a member of the Permanent Forum to attend and contribute to its annual meeting, and participate in the annual meeting of special procedures;

-1. Recommends to the Special procedures of the Human Rights Council to coordinate with the Expert Mechanism their work with regard to the rights of indigenous peoples;
+15. Recommends to the Special procedures of the Human Rights Council explore concrete ways to coordinate its work with the Expert Mechanism their work with regard to the rights of indigenous peoples;

-1. Requests the Secretary-General and the United Nations High Commissioner for Human Rights to provide all necessary human, technical and financial assistance to the Expert Mechanism for the full and effective fulfilment of its mandate.
+16. Requests the Secretary-General and the United Nations High Commissioner for Human Rights to provide all necessary human, technical and financial assistance to the Expert Mechanism for the full and effective fulfilment of its mandate.